 And if they don’t know you because you don’t take the time to say hello once a week, why would they buy from you or your blog?

 Think about the last time you spent more than $100 on something.
-Did you read reviews?
+Have you read the reviews?
 Did you talk to friends about it first?
 Did you study the website that was selling it?

 You did, right?